Originally published Dec 2019 in Grief Digest and Sharing Magazine for Share – Pregnancy & Infant Loss Support

 The valuable gifts we each possess are easy to overlook.
 It is difficult for us to see our true selves and believe we have something worthwhile to offer.
 We each, do indeed, have unique and special gifts that no one else in this world can duplicate.
 There is only one You.
 And You are needed to take your place in the beautiful canvas of life called humanity.
 Our gifts do not need to be deemed grand or extravagant.
 They do not need to be on the front page of Fortune 500, appear on the New York Times best-seller list, or make headline news.
 What if your gift is packing groceries?
 Shoveling snow?
 Walking dogs?
 What about the gift of kindness…, the gift of being a good listener…, the gift of organization…, or even humor!?
 These are all precious gifts that we can extend to one another.
 They are not only deeply treasured and appreciated, but needed.
 Being You is enough.
 Sometimes more than enough!

-Let me share a story…..
+Let me share a story….

-So as the pressure of the Holidays close in, pause, reflect, and take inventory of the gifts that you have within.
+So as you worry, fret, and frantically search for the perfect gifts this holiday, do not underestimate the power you have by being Simply You.
+You and Your gifts are of value.
+They are needed.
+‘Tis the season to pause, reflect, and take inventory of the gifts that you have within.
 Acknowledge them.
 Honor them.
 Celebrate them.
 Wrap them up with love and give them back to the world.